ELanning/beginner-to-intermediate-react/README.md

 ## Intended Audience

-This work is intended for readers who are familiar with TypeScript and React syntax and idioms, who are not necessarily experts.
+This work is intended for beginners who are familiar with TypeScript and React syntax and idioms.
 The reader may have created a handful of React components.
 Experienced programmers can quickly get up to speed by reading the [TypeScript](https://www.typescriptlang.org/docs/) and [React documentation](https://reactjs.org/docs/getting-started.html).
+The end goal is to provide the reader with a set of tools and guidelines for creating better React components.

 ## Tools